-Populations considered
+Populations Considered

-SONCC Coho
+SONCC Coho Salmon

 Risk assessments based on population viability are typically based on populations representative of the ESA-listing and fishery management units.
-Populations and population strata have previously been defined by the ESA Recovery Plan for SONCC coho (Table 18).
+Populations and population strata have previously been defined by the ESA Recovery Plan for SONCC Coho Salmon (Table 12).

-In the case of SONCC coho, stock assessment data is available for six geographic areas representing populations, portions of populations or population aggregates:
+In the case of SONCC Coho Salmon, stock assessment data is available for six geographic areas representing populations, portions of populations or population aggregates and inclusive of five of the seven strata in the SONCC Coho Salmon ESU:

-- 1. Rogue River is an aggregate of three interior populations based on long-term seine sampling data at Huntley Park on the lower Rogue in the Interior Rogue stratum.
-The aggregate stock is relatively productive (6.84 recruits per spawner at low abundance) and relatively abundant (5,636 spawners at equilibrium) but risk levels were intermediate due to a high critical risk threshold (1,882) identified as a depensation threshold for this aggregate stock by the recovery plan. - 2.
+- 1. Rogue River Aggregate is an aggregate of three interior populations based on long-term seine sampling data at Huntley Park on the lower Rogue River in the Interior Rogue stratum.
+The aggregate stock is relatively productive (6.84 recruits per spawner at low abundance) and relatively abundant (5,636 spawners at equilibrium [Neq]) but risk levels were intermediate due to a high critical risk threshold (1,882) identified as a depensation threshold for this aggregate stock by the recovery plan. - 2.
 Bogus Creek represents a portion of the upper Klamath River population in the Interior Klamath stratum.
 Hatchery influence is historically very high (NMFS 2014).
-Bogus Creek is a very small (Neq = 80), unproductive (2.21 recruits per spawner at low abundance) and heavily hatchery-influenced (pHOS= 0.423) portion of a population.
+Bogus Creek is a small (Neq = 80), unproductive (2.21 recruits per spawner at low abundance), and heavily hatchery-influenced (pHOS = 0.423) portion of the population.
 Risks are uniformly very high regardless of fishing rate.
-The population may only continue to persist due to continuing hatchery subsidy. - 3.
-Shasta River is a population in the Interior Klamath stratum of the ESU.
-Hatchery influence is historically high (NMFS 2014).
-Another very small (Neq = 57) and heavily hatchery-influenced (pHOS= 0.422) population.
+The population may only continue to persist due to continuing hatchery subsidy, however the effect on productivity of natural-origin fish if the hatchery were not present is unknown.

+- 3. Shasta River population is located in the Interior Klamath stratum of the ESU.
+It is a small (Neq = 57) and heavily hatchery-influenced (pHOS= 0.422) population (NMFS 2014).
 Risks are uniformly very high regardless of fishing rate.
 The population may only continue to persist due to continuing hatchery subsidy. - 4.
-Scott River is a population in the Interior Klamath stratum of the ESU.
-This population is intermediate to other SONCC populations in productivity (3.08), abundance (713) and sensitivity to fishing.

-- 5. Trinity River is an aggregate of all three Trinity populations of the Interior Trinity stratum based on weir sampling.
-Abundance is very low in the Lower and South Fork Trinity populations, hence, 90% of the coho are believed to be from the Upper Trinity.
-This population is apparently subject to very high hatchery contribution (pHOS= 0.827) from the Trinity Hatchery in the upper basin which likely complicates stock assessments and corresponding estimates of natural population parameters Hatchery influence is historically very high (NMFS 2014).
+Scott River population is located in the Interior Klamath stratum of the ESU.
+This population is intermediate to other SONCC populations in productivity (3.08), abundance (713), and sensitivity to fishing. - 5.
+Trinity River Aggregate is an aggregate of all three Trinity populations of the Interior Trinity stratum based on weir sampling.
+Abundance is very low in the Lower and South Fork Trinity populations, hence, 90 percent of the Coho Salmon are believed to be from the Upper Trinity.
+This population is apparently subject to very high hatchery contribution (pHOS= 0.827) from the TRH in the upper basin which likely complicates stock assessments and corresponding estimates of natural population parameters Hatchery influence is historically very high (NMFS 2014).
 Population capacity appears to be relatively large (3,334) but the productivity at low escapements was estimated to be below replacement.
 Risks are uniformly very high regardless of fishing rate. - 6.
 Freshwater Creek is a Humboldt Bay tributary in the Southern Coastal Basins stratum.
-This creek is one of four streams comprising this population including Jacoby Creek, Elk River and Salmon Creek.
+This creek is one of four streams comprising this population including Jacoby Creek, Elk River, and Salmon Creek.
 No hatcheries operate near this system.
 This population is comprised entirely of natural-origin fish.
 This population is moderately productive (5.05 recruits per spawner) and abundant (441 spawners at capacity).
-This population is at the lowest risk and least sensitivity to low rates of fishing.
+This population is at the lowest risk and least sensitive across a range of fishing rates when compared to the other populations/population aggregates.